grip-on-software/monetdb-import/Database_structure.md

     -   **encryption** - INT(row encryption)

--   **project_developer**: **Not yet used.** Names of JIRA users, encrypted using the project-specific salt rather than a global salt.
+-   **project_developer**: Names of JIRA users, encrypted using the project-specific salt rather than a global salt.
 Only use this for matching against (encrypted) developer names from other sources.
 The fields duplicate those of *developer*, but the values are encrypted differently and some of the fields of the latter table may be removed.
     -   **project_id** - INT - reference to project.id: Project that the
         JIRA developer worked on.
     -   **developer_id** - INT - reference to developer.id: Global